 That’s right: Before investigators had even been cleared to enter the smoldering ruins of the Western World’s most iconic Christian symbol, they had already ruled out the possibility of arson.

 I am not saying that any person or group should be blamed for this fire without proof.
-What I am saying, is that the French government’s absurdly quick action in determining the cause makes a mockery of the concept of an honest investigation.
-Such malfeasance in carrying out due diligence could easily backfire.
+What I am saying, is that the French government’s absurdly quick action in determining the fire’s non-cause makes a mockery of the concept of an honest investigation.

 It begs the question: Why were the French so eager to sweep this fire under the rug of history?

-Just for the sake of argument, let’s say that a real investigation gets underway and turns up proof of a Muslim plot to burn down the nation’s most famous Christian shrine.
-[And there has been a disturbing pattern of arsonists targeting hundreds of Christian churches in France over the last few years, including 10 in a one-week period last month].
+Well, for the sake of argument, let’s say that a real investigation gets underway and turns up proof of a Muslim plot to burn down the nation’s most famous Christian shrine.
+[And there has been a disturbing pattern of arsonists targeting hundreds of Christian churches across France over the last few years, including 10 in a one-week period last month].

 With nearly 10 percent of its population now Muslim, France would quickly devolve into chaos.
 Police would launch a nationwide manhunt for the Muslim arsonists.
 Muslims would be out in the streets, burning and defacing more churches, cemeteries, anything that stands as a symbol of Christian France.
 Priests and pastors might be kidnapped and killed.
 Regular Frenchmen, feeling threatened, might strike back, possibly burning down mosques in retaliation.